fomichev/pycryptobox/README.md

 There is a bookmarklet that you can run on a login page; it will parse the form data and will let you copy it in JSON format.
-Then, when you press 'Log in' button for token based sites, you'll be asked this data.
-After you paste it and press 'OK' you'll be automatically logged in (using provided authenticity token).
+Then, when you press 'Log in' button for token based sites, you'll be asked for this data.
+After you paste it and press 'OK' you'll be automatically logged in (using provided authenticity token and your username/password).

 When you're adding such form to the logins storage (`include/Logins`), you should set token field value to `@token`; that will lead to pop-up dialog